rkrogers/tab-db-migrate/README.md

 # Tableau Connection Manager

-A command-line tool for managing and batch-updating data source and workbook connections in Tableau Cloud and Tableau Server.
-This tool allows you to efficiently update database credentials across multiple data sources and workbooks that share the same connection details.
+A cross-platform tool for managing and batch-updating data source and workbook connections in Tableau Cloud and Tableau Server.
+Available in both **GUI** and **command-line** versions, this tool allows you to efficiently update database credentials across multiple data sources and workbooks that share the same connection details.

+## 🖥️ Two Versions Available

+### Desktop GUI Application (NEW!)
+A modern, cross-platform desktop application built with Avalonia UI featuring:
+- 🎨 **Clean, intuitive interface** - No command-line experience needed
+- 🖱️ **Point-and-click operation** - Easy connection management
+- 📊 **Visual connection grouping** - See all affected assets at a glance
+- 🔄 **Real-time updates** - Watch progress as connections update
+- 💻 **Cross-platform** - Runs on Windows, macOS, and Linux

+### Command-Line Interface (CLI)
+A powerful terminal-based tool perfect for:
+- 🤖 **Automation** - Script database credential rotations
+- 🔧 **DevOps pipelines** - Integrate with CI/CD workflows
+- 🖥️ **Server environments** - No GUI required
+- 📜 **Batch operations** - Process multiple updates efficiently

 ## Features